-Other popular activities on Orcas include kayaking, whale-watching, and sailing, which can be done from many outfitters on the island.
-As you’ll find on all of the San Juans, cycling along the winding roads on Orcas is another popular activity for those who love to combine fitness with sightseeing.
+Kayaking, whale-watching, and sailing are the other main physical activities to choose from on Orcas Island.
+As you’ll find on all of the San Juans, cycling along Orcas’ winding roads is another popular activity for those who love to combine fitness with sightseeing.

 Where to Stay on Orcas Island

-Most accommodation on Orcas Island is more rustic and local than national chains or five-star luxury.
-I consider that a plus since you’re looking to actually experience the San Juan Islands if you’re planning a visit using my guide.
+Most accommodation on Orcas Island is rustic and local.
+I consider that a plus since you’re looking to actually experience the San Juan Islands.

 Based on that, here are some of my favorite properties: